dotnet/runtimelab/docs/design/coreclr/botr/managed-type-system.md

 ## Physical architecture

 The type system implementation is found in:
-* `src/Common/src/TypeSystem/Common`: most of the common type system is here
+* `src/coreclr/tools/Common/TypeSystem/Common`: most of the common type system is here
-* `src/Common/src/TypeSystem/Ecma`: concrete implementations of `MetadataType`, `MethodDesc`, `FieldDesc` etc. that read metadata from ECMA-335 module files is here
+* `src/coreclr/tools/Common/TypeSystem/Ecma`: concrete implementations of `MetadataType`, `MethodDesc`, `FieldDesc` etc. that read metadata from ECMA-335 module files is here
-* `src/ILCompiler.TypeSystem/tests`: unit tests that shed some light into the operation and features of the type system.
+* `src/coreclr/tools/aot/ILCompiler.TypeSystem.ReadyToRun.Tests`: unit tests that shed some light into the operation and features of the type system.
 This is a good starting point to learn about the code.

+## Notable differences from CoreCLR type system

+* `MethodDesc` has exact generic instantations where possible in managed type system.
+The code sharing policy in managed type system is one of the pluggable algorithms and it does not affect `MethodDesc` identity.
+The code sharing policy in the CoreCLR type system is coupled with `MethodDesc` identity.
+See https://github.com/dotnet/runtime/pull/45744 for an example how this difference manifests itself.